rLoopTeam/eng-software-pod/CONTRIBUTING.md

 ## Contribution Process

-rLoop uses git for software version control, and for branching and merging.
+rLoop uses git for version control.
+To make a contribution:

-1. Write your contribution.
-2. Make sure your contribution meets our [code standards.](https://github.com/rLoopTeam/eng-software-pod/blob/master/FIRMWARE/CODE_STANDARD/rloop_code_standard.txt)
+1. Make some changes.
+2. Check that the changes meet [the code standards.](https://github.com/rLoopTeam/eng-software-pod/blob/master/FIRMWARE/CODE_STANDARD/rloop_code_standard.txt)
 3. Submit a pull request from your branch back to its parent feature branch.
-Include a check list, as described below.
-(Optionally, assign this to a specific member for review.)
+4. Include a check list, as [described below.](#checklists)
-4. Respond to any discussion.
-When the reviewer decides it's ready, they will merge the branch.
+5. (Optional) Assign to a member for review.
+4. Participate in the discussion.
+6. Changes will be merged when the reviewer has approved them.

 ### Branching